TEACPS/TEACPS/IRRemote/README.md

 # Infrared Remote

 Typical remote controls based on IR emitting LEDs (like they are used for TVs) are using pulsed light codes to send commands.
-Using the [Arduino-IRRemote library](https://github.com/Arduino-IRremote/Arduino-IRremote) and a IR-LED and IR photodiode we can easily use the remotes for our purposes, or remote control devices that are usually meant to be control from a handheld remote from our microcontroller.
+Using the [Arduino-IRRemote library](https://github.com/Arduino-IRremote/Arduino-IRremote) and a [IR-LED module (KY-005)](https://sensorkit.joy-it.net/en/sensors/ky-005) and [IR photodiode module (KY-022)](https://sensorkit.joy-it.net/en/sensors/ky-022) we can easily use the remotes for our purposes, or remote control devices that are usually meant to be control from a handheld remote from our microcontroller.

+In this example we'll explore how to use the receiver.

 ## Technical background
 TODO